LucaClaessens/Analogy/README.md

 [MacOSX 10.9 to 10.11](https://cdn-shop.adafruit.com/product-files/954/PL2303_MacOSX_1_6_0_20151022.zip) ,
 [Windows XP/Vista/7/8](https://cdn-shop.adafruit.com/product-files/954/PL2303_Prolific_DriverInstaller_v1_12_0.zip)

-depending on the way you're interfacing with the printer you want to comment/uncomment the right connection type in the header of the `main_content_controller.py` file.
+depending on the way you're interfacing with the printer you want to set the preferred connection type by changing `use_serial` to either one of the subsequent serials set in the `analogy_config.ini` file.